sneakerhax/TTPs/Penetration_Testing/4.Privilige_Escalation/Windows/README.md

 # Privilige Escalation

-A list of privilige escalation tools and techniques
+A list of privilige escalation tools and techniques for Windows systems

 ### Tools